Dowsley/DinoRunDX/README.md

 ## Setup & Compilation

-*The following guide, written by discord user "Minxrod", is necessary before compiling.
-Many thanks to him as all my work is based off this.*
+**The following guide is a slightly modified version of the one written by discord user "Minxrod".
+All credit goes to their amazing work of figuring out how to easily compile all this old code.
+All I've done was merely follow the steps to make this work as much out of the box as possible.**

 This is a text tutorial on how to set up a Dino Run DX project within FlashDevelop and get it to compile correctly.
 Note that this does not build with the Steam support, as far as I can tell.